hackle/blogger/src/raw/idris-lambda.md

 ## set up

 * create a Lambda function that uses custom runtime
-* I am coding on `Ubuntu` and the compiled executables seem to be compatible with `AWS Linux` (which Lambda functions run on).
-Apparently this won't be the case for Windows or iOS so maybe developing through a container is required - I am keeping it simple here so I won't explore these options.
+* I am coding on `Ubuntu` in a VM and the compiled executables seem to be compatible with `AWS Linux` (which Lambda functions run on).
+* Apparently this won't be the case for a Windows or Mac machine, for which I use a container that's based on [LinuxBrew](https://github.com/Linuxbrew/docker) for `Ubuntu`.
+The Dockerfile can be found [here](https://github.com/hackle/idris-lambda-apigateway/blob/master/Dockerfile)

 ## `bootstrap`